devakapatel/t9-nextra-3/pages/sem-6/question-banks/software-engineering-with-uml/unit-3.md

 It's important to note that these categories are not mutually exclusive.
 Many metrics can fall under multiple categories.
 For example, employee productivity can be a people metric, but it can also be a process metric if it's used to evaluate the efficiency of a particular workflow.
 The selection and use of metrics should be tailored to the specific needs and goals of the organization.

-## 11) What is Software Project Size Estimation?
+## <mark> 11) What is Software Project Size Estimation?
 Who estimates the project size?
-Explain different types of project estimation.
+Explain different types of project estimation. </mark>

 Software project size estimation is the process of predicting the amount of work required to complete a software project.
 This work is typically measured in terms of effort (person-hours or person-months), cost (in monetary terms), and time (duration in weeks or months).
 Accurate estimation is crucial for planning, budgeting, resource allocation, and ultimately, successful project delivery.
 Underestimation can lead to missed deadlines and budget overruns, while overestimation can lead to wasted resources and missed opportunities.